JAWS (screen reader): History

 JAWS was originally released in 1989 by Ted Henter, a former motorcycle racer who lost his sight in a 1978 automobile accident.
 In 1985, Henter, along with a US$180,000 investment from Bill Joyce, founded the Henter-Joyce Corporation in St. Petersburg, Florida.
 Joyce sold his interest in the company back to Henter in 1990.
 In April 2000, Henter-Joyce, Blazie Engineering, and Arkenstone, Inc. merged to form Freedom Scientific.

 JAWS was originally created for the MS-DOS operating system.
 It was one of several screen readers giving blind users access to text-mode MS-DOS applications.
 A feature unique to JAWS at the time was its use of cascading menus, in the style of the popular Lotus 1-2-3 application.
 What set JAWS apart from other screen readers of the era was its use of macros that allowed users to customize the user interface and work better with various applications.

 Ted Henter and Rex Skipper wrote the original JAWS code in the mid-1980s, releasing version 2.0 in mid-1990.
 Skipper left the company after the release of version 2.0, and following his departure, Charles Oppermann was hired to maintain and improve the product.
 Oppermann and Henter regularly added minor and major features and frequently released new versions.
-Freedom Scientific now offers JAWS for MS-DOS as a freeware download from their web site.
+Freedom Scientific now offers JAWS for MS-DOS as a freeware download from their website.

 In 1993, Henter-Joyce released a highly modified version of JAWS for people with learning disabilities.
 This product, called WordScholar, is no longer available.